Therapy/ Intervention Considerations

 • If traumatic events have occurred with the youth in the home, consider trauma-informed family therapy as part of the youth’s treatment plan.

-Group therapy for youth
+Group Therapy for Youth

 • If the youth has a history of problems with peers, consider having youth participate in group therapy to increase problem solving, social, and mood management skills.